temporal-community/code-exchange/.github/ISSUE_TEMPLATE/code-exchange-wishlist.md

 ---
-name: Code Exchange Request
+name: Code Exchange Wishlist
 about: Is there a use case or code sample you'd like to see covered?
 Let us know!
-title: "[Request] USE CASE HERE"
+title: "[Request] DESIRED PROJECT / USE CASE HERE"
-labels: ''
+labels: code exchange request
 assignees: webchick

 ---